AqwamCreates/DataPredict/docs/API/Models/ExpectationMaximization.md

 Contains a table of matrices.

 * ModelParameters[1]: piMatrix.
 The rows represent the clusters.
-The columns represent the features.

 * ModelParameters[2]: meanMatrix.
 The rows represent the clusters.
 The columns represent the features.